asmacdo/operator-sdk/website/content/en/docs/ansible/dev/retroactively-owned-resources.md

+---
-# Adding Owner References for Existing Resources
+title: Adding Owner References for Existing Resources
+linkTitle: Manual Owner References
+---

 Owner references are automatically injected `only during creation of resources`.
 Enabling owner reference injection `will not update objects`